 Cut the preserved lemon rinds into thin, long strips.
 Finely dice.
 Add it to a medium size mixing bowl with the parsley/cilantro, olive oil, dried fruit, slivered almonds, green onion, sumac and salt.

 Prepare the couscous.
 Once the couscous is drained and dry, add it to the bowl, stirring until all the ingredients are well mixed.
 Season with pepper.
 Taste.
-Balance with a squeeze of fresh lemon juice and additional salt, if needed.
+Balance with a squeeze of fresh lemon juice additional salt and/or sumac, if desired.

 Transfer to a platter or bowl.
 Serve at room temperature.